-Rumors Fly Lisa Vanderpump Is Leaving ‘RHOBH’ For New Spin-Off
+Rumors Fly That Lisa Vanderpump Is Leaving ‘RHOBH’ For New Spin-Off

 A source is speaking out and explaining that Lisa Vanderpump is actually tired of all of the drama and because of this is ready to move on.
 The source said, “Lisa is over all of the fighting going on right now, and has only stayed on the show this long because it gave her a platform to raise awareness for her animal activism causes.
 But she cannot stand the cattiness, and she really does not care what anyone thinks of her anymore.”

 Lisa Vanderpump has her restaurants, and you can see all about SUR on Vanderpump Rules.
 This is not the only thing that Lisa has going on right now, though.
 Lisa and her husband Ken are actually opening up a pet rescue and adoption center in L.A. early next month.
-The rumors are that they will have cameras falling them around and that their new reality show will be about this new venture.
+The rumors are that they will have cameras following them around and that their new reality show will be about this new venture.
 The source said that Lisa is tired of the stress that The Real Housewives of Beverly Hills causes her, so this might be a good time to move on and just do her other two shows.

 Too Fab shared more details about Lisa Vanderpump’s new project.
 Her rescue will be called Vanderpump Dogs, and it actually opens the doors on March 1.
 Lisa shared some of the details about it with Too Fab.